Gasket: Kammprofile gaskets

-Kammprofile gaskets (sometimes spelled Camprofile) are used in many older seals since they have both a flexible nature and reliable performance.
-Kammprofiles work by having a solid corrugated core with a flexible covering layer.
-This arrangement allows for very high compression and an extremely tight seal along the ridges of the gasket.
-Since generally the graphite will fail instead of the metal core, Kammprofile can be repaired during later inactivity.
-Kammprofile has a high capital cost for most applications but this is countered by long life and increased reliability.
+Kammprofile gaskets (sometimes spelled "Camprofile" due to their design resembling the profile of a camshaft, which is a rotating component in internal combustion engines.) are used in many older seals since they have both a flexible nature and reliable performance.
+Kammprofiles work by having a solid grooved core with a soft covering layer.
+This arrangement allows for very high compression without damage to the gasket and an extremely tight seal.
+Kammprofile gaskets has a high capital cost for most applications but this is countered by long life and increased reliability.

+Kammprofile gaskets allow for low sealing loads, as a seal is formed as soon as the soft covering is fully compressed.
+As the metal core provides a solid support, they have an incredibly wide range of allowable gasket stress.

-Fishbone Gaskets
+Fishbone gaskets

-Fishbone Gaskets are direct replacements for Kammprofile and Spiralwound gaskets.
+Fishbone gaskets are direct replacements for kammprofile and spiralwound gaskets.
 They are fully CNC machine manufactured from similar materials but the design of the gaskets has eliminated inherent short comings.
 Fishbone gaskets do not unwind in storage or in the plant.
 The rounded edges do not cause flange damage.
-The added "Stop Step" prevents the Fishbone gaskets from being over compressed/crushed, often caused by hot torque techniques on plant start up.
+The added "Stop Step" prevents the fishbone gaskets from being over compressed/crushed, often caused by hot torque techniques on plant start up.
 The bones of the gasket remain ductile and adjust to thermal cycling and system pressure spikes, resulting in a durable and reliable flange seal that out performs all other gaskets of this nature significantly.